NK Marsonia

-NK Marsonia is a Croatian football club based in the city of Slavonski Brod.
-They currently play in the third division Treća HNL.
+Nogometni klub Marsonia or simply NK Marsonia is a Croatian football club based in the city of Slavonski Brod.
+They currently play in the 3.
+NL – East, the fourth tier of Croatian football.

-NK Marsonia was founded in 1909.
-From 1945 to 1962 the club was called NK Radnički Brod, and then BSK from 1962 to 1992 before the club's original name was restored.

-NK Marsonia last played in the top flight 1.HNL in 2004, finishing last and suffering relegation.

-On August 1, 2011, NK Marsonia merged with MV Croatia to form NK Marsonia 1909 which will compete in Croatian second division.
-NK Marsonia will continue functioning as the new club's second team.
+The club was founded in 1909.
+From 1945 to 1962, it was called NK Radnički Brod, and then BSK from 1962 to 1992 before the club's original name was restored.
+They last played in the top flight 1.
+HNL in 2004, finishing last and suffering relegation.
+In 2011, NK Marsonia merged with MV Croatia to form NK Marsonia 1909.

 Some of Marsonia's notable former players include Mario Mandžukić, Ivica Olić, Veldin Karić, Boris Živković and Josip Weber.